 But in order for Daphne to escape her personal hell, Amber must take her place in her abusive marriage.
 And we, as the readers, are supposed to want this.
 We’re supposed to cheer this.
 We’re supposed to think it’s an inspired twist!

-This is why the authors created such a one dimensional, unsympathetic bitch of a character in Amber.
-So that when Daphne’s “clever” plan succeeds and Amber becomes the new Mrs. Jackson Parrish, we the reader, say: “Yes, good!
+This is why the authors created such a one-dimensional, unsympathetic cunt of a character in Amber.
+So that when Daphne’s “clever” plan succeeds and Amber becomes the new Mrs. Jackson Parrish, the reader says: “Yes, good!
 She deserves this!”

 We’re supposed to want a woman to be a victim of domestic abuse and rape because that is a just punishment.

 I could see this coming, but I hoped it wasn’t true.
 I kept my fingers crossed that Daphne and Amber would find a way to join forces and destroy Jackson together.
 I was still hoping I would end up back at a three-star rating.
 But nooooooo.

 I don’t care how awful Amber is, or how many heartless things she did in pursuit of her morally bankrupt and superficial goal – this is not a thing to wish on someone.
 Prison time?
 Sure, that would have looked more like justice.
 But, I’m literally stunned that an active choice was made by the authors to convince readers that it’s fun and entertaining to witness an unlikable character become a victim of domestic abuse and rape.